-It’s not surprising that roses are the world’s most popular flower with new rose varieties being introduced each year, tempting us with new colors, prolific blooming, and lower maintenance requirements.
+It’s not a surprise that roses are the world’s most popular flower with new rose varieties being introduced each year.
+They tempt us with new colors, prolific blooms, and lower maintenance requirements.
 Now is a great time to select roses for your garden as January through February is the best time to add roses to low to mid desert regions (zones 9 & 10) while it’s best to wait until spring for zones 8 and lower.

-In coming up with my list of favorites, I must admit to having a long-standing love affair with roses.
+In coming up with my list of favorites, I must admit to a long-standing love affair with roses.
 Twenty-five years ago, I had more than 40 different hybrid tea roses in my Phoenix home where I learned through trial and error which ones did best in our hot, arid climate, and those that just couldn’t cut it.

 Whichever type of rose you choose, there is one that is just right for your garden!
 What types of roses do well in your Southwest garden?